 - Viewing Tracer results in the Tracer window

 To maintain the quality of your application, you can use the Tracer window to interact with Tracer results.
 Each row in the window represents an event.
-The Tracer records selected events from the rule executions, database operations, and other event types that you selected when you configured the Tracer.
+The Tracer records selected events from the rule executions, database operations, and other event types that you select when you configure the Tracer.